-The moment, no. The medal he received minutes later was robbed from him that night, which we’ll come to later.
-For now, though, the story of how they achieved a remarkable feat.
+The moment, no. The medal he received minutes later, however, was robbed from him that night.
+We’ll come to later.
+But for now, Johnson is ready to reflect on a remarkable feat.

 “I believed that I could play that level,” he says, “but I wasn’t getting the game time I wanted and needed.